alihossam1x-dot/alihossam1x-dot/README.md

 ## 🚀 About Me
 - 🧠 Interested in **Classical Control Systems**
-- ⚙️ Learning **system modeling and analysis**
+- ⚙️ Learning system modeling and analysis
-- 🔌 Working on improving my skills in **circuit design and electrical projects**
+- 🔌 Improving my skills in circuit design and electrical projects
-- 📐 Currently working on **PCB design projects and layout practice**
+- 📐 Working on PCB design practice
-- 📊 Focused on building a strong engineering foundation
+- 📊 Building a strong engineering foundation

 ---